Deetss/Rails-Testing/README.md

 * Choose your test data and test-variable names to make it easy to diagnose failures when they happen.
 Meaningful names and data that doesn’t overlap are helpful.
+* Using Capybara allows you to simulate user activity for endto-end tests of your Rails features